The Supreme Court’s Wisconsin Decision Is a Terrible Sign for November

 On Monday, the U.S. Supreme Court overturned that order, and as a result, officials are now requiring any absentee ballots to be postmarked by today, April 7.
 Voters without absentee ballots therefore have a choice: Don’t vote, or risk your life in order to do so.

 The Court did little to explain its decision.
 It first maintained that the residents never requested the extension (though the dissent referenced a portion of the case transcript in which they did).
 The Court then cited a prior decision, Purcell v.
 Gonzalez, that reasoned that courts should be reticent to disturb election procedures close to the date of an election.
 But that principle is based on the idea that elections should not be riddled with last-minute chaos.
-It has little applicability to the circumstances that the country is facing now—namely, an election that is already riddled with the sweeping, last-minute chaos resulting from the coronavirus.
+It is hardly applicable to the circumstances that the country is facing now—namely, an election that is already riddled with the sweeping, last-minute chaos resulting from the coronavirus.

 Who will benefit from the Court’s decision and who will be hurt—and possibly killed—by it is entirely predictable.
 The Court’s decision will depress voter turnout in the all-important judicial elections.
 The president recently said out loud what Republican voting strategists have long seemed to believe: Lower voter turnout benefits Republicans.
 With higher levels of voting, as Trump put it, “you’d never have a Republican elected in this country again.”